awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 This function demonstrates how to use a Lambda function to serve static website content as gzip compressed content, which reduces the load on the origin server and reduces overall latency\.

 You can generate HTTP responses only for viewer request and origin request events\.
-For more information, see [Generating HTTP Responses](lambda-generating-http-responses.md)
+For more information, see [Generating HTTP Responses in Request Triggers](lambda-generating-http-responses.md)

 ```
 'use strict';